Albert Nerken School of Engineering

 Some design problems are offered in collaboration with foreign universities to increase awareness of the global nature of the engineering profession (e.g., The Cooper Union’s study abroad and international exchange programs).
 Others may involve collaboration with industry, hospitals and/or other US universities.

-Diverse electives are offered so that students can add a background in business and finance, additional mathematics and sciences or a “concentration” in an additional engineering area.
+Diverse electives are offered so that students can add a background in business and finance, additional mathematics and sciences or a “concentration” in an additional area of study.

 Like The Cooper Union’s other schools, the Albert Nerken School of Engineering is intimately involved with the New York metropolitan area.
 Sometimes, the city and its infrastructure are used as a laboratory.
 The school also draws on the region’s abundant talent and resources, including an outstanding array of engineers and scientists employed at major corporations, governmental agencies and consulting firms in the New York region.
 The school calls on physicians, lawyers and other specialists to collaborate on research and mentoring and to give unique insights into contemporary problems and social issues confronting modern engineers.
 Many of these professionals are alumni and may serve as adjunct faculty members lending a dynamism to the classroom.